While some people might want to install the iOS 14 beta right now, others are better off waiting or avoiding the pre-release software altogether.

-There’s no going back to anything older than iOS 13.5.1 which means moving to iOS 14 beta is a pretty big decision for those running iOS 13.5 or older.
+That means you can’t move your phone’s software back to anything older than iOS 13.7 and that makes moving to iOS 14 beta a pretty big decision for those of you running iOS 13.6.1 or older.

 Apple will improve iOS 14 over time and a lot of you will want to wait for the additional polish that will come with upcoming betas.
 Many others will just want to stay put on stable iOS 13 software.

 - Stunning 13.3-inch Retina display with True Tone technology